 Be more aware of your screen time

-Our laptops and phones feel integral to our daily lives.
-However, excessive screen time can have a negative impact on your health.
-For example, spending too much time on your phone has been found to increase the risk of obesity, diabetes, sleep problems, loneliness, and depression.
+Despite how important our screens may seem, excessive screen time can have a negative impact on your health.
+Spending too much time on your phone has been found to increase the risk of obesity, diabetes, sleep problems, loneliness, and depression.

 The first step towards reducing your screen time is to be aware of how many hours you’re spending on your phone and the apps that you’re spending the most time on.
 You should also try to minimise looking at your phone 30 minutes – 1 hour before sleeping, as the blue light can affect the quality of your sleep.